 Apple deprecated the OpenGL rendering library in macOS 10.14, in September 2018.
 Java 2D on macOS is completely reliant on OpenGL for its internal rendering pipeline, so a new pipeline implementation is needed.

-The Metal pipeline will co-exist with the OpenGL pipeline.
-When a graphical application starts up, one or the other will be chosen.
-For now, OpenGL will remain the default.
-Metal will be used only if it is specified on startup or if the initialization of OpenGL fails, as would happen in a future version of macOS with no OpenGL support.
+The Metal pipeline can co-exist with the OpenGL pipeline.
+When a graphical application starts up, one or the other is chosen.
+For now, OpenGL remains the default.
+Metal is used only if it is specified on startup or if the initialization of OpenGL fails, as would happen in a future version of macOS with no OpenGL support.

-Assuming that Apple provides some period of time before removing OpenGL support, after this JEP is integrated an application can opt-in to Metal by specifying
+Until that happens an application can opt-in to Metal by specifying

 -Dsun.java2d.metal=true on the

 java command line.
-The Metal rendering pipeline will be made the default in a later release.
+We will make the Metal rendering pipeline the default in a future release.

-Testing the functionality of the new pipeline does not require new test development, since no Java 2D APIs will change.
-Existing tests and real-world applications will suffice.
-These include:
+Testing the functionality of the new pipeline did not require new functional test development, since no Java 2D APIs were changed.
+Existing tests and real-world applications sufficed.
+These included:

-- RenderPerfTest, a custom stress test that renders multiple objects of the same primitive type and measures frames per second (FPS) developed in Project Lanai
+- RenderPerfTest, a custom stress test that renders multiple objects of the same primitive type and measures frames per second (FPS) developed in Project Lanai, and

 Risks and Assumptions